rpf13/Do-You-Know-It/README.md

 The following stretch objectivse are meant as a "nice to have" feature and depending on the time, I will implement them or not.

 - Timer countdown to answer
-- API call to fetch questions from opentrdb
+- Script to fetch questions from API and format them into the target format, fill the Questions file with it
+- Randomize the answer display order
+- Add only a certain amount of questions out of the questions array, to the quiz
+- Randomize the questions added to the quiz
+- API call to fetch questions from opentdb - basically fully integrate the API with all related tasks like error handling, into the quiz.
+This objective would replace the stretch objective to generate a separate script to fetch questions.

 ## UX & Design
 The main design is based on a colorful, sleek design.
 It is minimalistic but it contains all necessary elements to have fun.

 This site has been built with the "mobile first" approach in mind.
 This results in a very responsive and easy to navigate site, independet of the medium, which is used to access it.
+The whole site scales down to devices with 250px width, hence completely responsive.

 ### User Stories
-- As a visiting user, I would like to be immediately attracted by beautiful, colorful and minimalistic site
+- As a visiting user, I would like to be immediately attracted by a beautiful, colorful and minimalistic site
 - As a visiting user, I would like to have an immediate overview of the site and how the quiz works
 - As a visiting user, I can find an explanation on how to play the quiz
 - As a visiting user, I can see the status of the running quiz, how many questions are left, how many correct and wrong answers
 - As a visiting user, I always have the chance to abort the game and go back to the main site
 - As a visiting user, I can fill out a contact form to give feedback
 - As a visiting user, I can visit the github repo via dedicated link / button
-- As a visiting user, I will get a end of game text, once I have finished all questions.
-I can see the totals.
+- As a visiting user, I will get an end of game text, once I have finished all questions.
+From there I can replay the game or go back to the main site.

 ### Color Scheme
 There are three different sets of colors.
 One set is used to create the various gradient effects, which result in the distinct and very beautiful background effect of every site and most of the cards.
 The second one is used for the background of the individual cards, which contain the actual content.
 I had to choose a different color set in order to achieve and pass the contrast test.
 It took quite some effort to find a suitable set, but the result looks great.